s-zeid/elements/index.md

 ----------------

-* **Elements is for distributing containerized applications in a form that is user-friendly.**  (Or at least, "command-line user-friendly".)
-Users of Elements containers are not expected to know anything about container runtimes, registries, the `-i`, `-t`, `--rm`, or any other options to Podmabn or Docker, how to use Docker securely, the internal filesystem layout of or port numbers used in the container, etc.  Containers are expected to support rootless operation by default.
+* **Elements is for distributing containerized applications in a form that is user-friendly.**  (Or, at least, "command-line user-friendly".)
+Users of Elements containers are not expected to know anything about container runtimes, registries, the `-i`, `-t`, `--rm`, or any other options to Podman or Docker, how to use Docker securely, the internal filesystem layout of or port numbers used in the container, etc.  Containers are expected to support rootless operation by default.
 The only runtime dependency that is not normally included in most desktop distributions